Benjamin20771/Net-150/Modules/Lab 6-2 journal.md

 Refer to my "Subnetting tips.md" on GitHub to get more help with subnetting.
 It explains a lot and is very helpful for me.

+Serial numbers were new to this lab.
+The picture below explains what numbers to use for them.
+For this, you use every number you can like 97 then 98 to connect the router's serial connections.

 ### Commands

 Not many commands unless you want to use the GUI area to fill in information.